Keys to Professional Dance Resume Writing

 - Keep your resume concise.
 Another tip is concerned with the content of the resume.
 A good resume should be no longer than one page if possible.

 When directors get 300 three-page resumes, they may feel confused, to put it mildly.
-An applicant should present his information to an unknown person as concise as possible but with no white space.
+An applicant should present his information to an unknown person as concisely as possible but with no white space.
 To make a resume impressive, you don’t have to include every credential you have.

 Even if you are an experienced professional, determine the most important achievements.
 You definitely need to prioritize your accomplishments eliminating the less relevant ones.
 In reality, directors care more about things that influenced a dancer than lists of the schools that shaped his dancing or his career path.